I was given my first camera when I was 12 years old. A Polaroid Square Shooter 2, which I still own.

-In 1975, I started using his “real” camera.
-My Dad’s Mamiya 528TL.
+In 1975, I started using my Dad’s “real” camera.
+A Mamiya 528TL.
 (Another one I still own) This was my first foray into SLR photography.
 Even though the camera did not have interchangeable lenses, it did have an accessory lens I could use for wide angle and telephoto.
 It was a big step up.

 I started photographing and doing some darkroom work for my school annual in 1975.
 In 1976 shooting for the school annual consumed me.
 My grade 10 year was spent behind the camera or in the darkroom.

 In 1979 I entered a couple of photography contests.
-Photo Canada magazine, (If memory servers me correctly) and Nikon were putting on a contest and winners got their photograph published in the next year’s calendar.
+Photo Canada magazine, (If memory serves me correctly) and Nikon were putting on a contest and winners got their photograph published in the next year’s calendar.
 (Oh, how much I did not know about giving away your work back then!)
-And Sears Canada was also putting on a nation wide contest.
+And Sears Canada was also putting on a nationwide contest.
 (With much better prizes, money, Cameras and a trip) I won both.

 In 1979 I decided that I wanted to make photography my career, I researched schools and decided on Ryerson in Toronto.
 The only school in Canada that offered a degree in photography.
 I started Ryerson in 1981 and graduated in 1985.

 I moved back to Vancouver in 1986, just in time for Expo ’86!
 I worked as a custom colour printer at one of Vancouver’s bigger labs, and in 1988 struck out on my own.
 Working as an assistant some of the time and drumming up my own work the rest of the time.
 Doing mostly commercial and corporate work with some weekend weddings to pay the bills.

 I continued doing this type of work until 1993 where I was fortunate enough to get a job at one of the local newspapers.
 My time working as a photojournalist was great.
 I loved the work.
 Meeting the people and getting the opportunity to photograph things most people don’t get the chance to do.